January Interim 2018 – Wolves and Northwoods Carnivores: Predatory Ecology

 Course Title: Winter Ecology of Wolf and Lynx

 Course Credit: 3

-*All non-Carroll University students submitting the Non-Degree Summer/Winter Registration Form will automatically be billed for the $316.00 course credit fee.
-It is important to note that non-Carroll University students seeking to receive college credit are charged the Carroll University course credit fee in addition to the $1995 program fee paid to the Audubon Center of the North Woods.
+*All non-Carroll University students submitting the Non-Degree Summer/Winter Registration Form will automatically be billed for the $333.00 course credit fee.
+This fee is in addition to the $1995 program fee paid to the Audubon Center of the North Woods.

 Transcripts: Non-degree students registering for ANB302 may request an official Carroll University transcript upon completion of the course, provided a course grade has been submitted. http://www.carrollu.edu/academics/registrar/transcripts.asp